 If you have any questions about this, please contact us directly.

-In 2009, Dennis Miller created a Code Swarm of JMRI development from its inception up to January 2009.
+Dennis Miller created a Code Swarm of JMRI development that represents activity from inception to January 2009.
 A Code Swarm is a fascinating and dynamic visual representation of change as developers come and go and make changes to the files that make up a project.
-Take a look at the JMRI Code Swarm.
+More information is available on the Code Swarm page.